Understanding the important relationship between genetics and treatments in myeloma research, and working together to improve treatment.

 In 2008, we opened the first translational myeloma research centre at the Institute of Cancer Research (ICR) in London.
 The research programme was established to work towards an understanding of the genetic and other changes which drive myeloma.
-The work we fund aims to discover more about the genetics of myeloma and helps to develop personalised and stratified medicines.
+The work we fund aims to discover more about the genetics of myeloma and helps to develop personalised and stratified medicines to bring more effective treatments for patients.

 Genetics play an important role in the onset and speed of progression in myeloma.
 By studying and understanding genetics, we can identify different treatments and create more ‘personalised’ healthcare for myeloma patients.